|Home|||||Bio|||||Gallery|||||Free Watercolour Lesson|||||Events & Classes|||||Blog|||||Guestbook|||||Mailing List|||||Links|||||Contact|

-Most artists start out life with an unusually strong attachment to drawing and painting and other visual forms of expression, and I was not any different.
-The affinity for the creative prompted me to enter into a design and graphics programme at Mount Royal college in Calgary, Alberta.
-Attaining high standards and finishing in 1978, I worked in the design field for some time continuing fine art pursuits in my own time.
+The affinity for creative pursuits prompted me to enter into a design and graphics programme at Mount Royal College in Calgary, Alberta.
+Attaining high standards and finishing in 1978, I then worked with colours, space planning and textures in the field of design.

 Starting a family meant most of time was in the home and I set up my home studio and started working in watercolour in a fine art capacity instead of the more commercial applications.
 Workshops and study courses followed on a more or less continual basis constantly upgrading my approach to painting.
 I have studied with the Federation of Canadian Artists and other artist instruction through various artist guilds.

 The Delta Community Arts Council has featured my work in two successful one woman shows, I also show work with the South Delta Artist Guild, Federation of Canadian Artists, The Old School House Gallery and international juried events when time allows.
 Artist Societies to which I belong are the Federation of Canadian Artists, the DeCosmos Fine Art Society, the Old School House Gallery, the Oceanside Arts Council and the South Delta Artist's Guild.
 Watercolour, oils, and pastels are my favourite media but I dabble in whatever interests me.
 I have had work accepted in juried shows both local and international and have won awards for all media with which I paint, and have patrons that have collected my work locally, nationaly, and internationally.